 4.2 PCO2A

-Redmine 14527: The variable pco2_co2flux is an array of fill values for every deployment of the Pioneer and Global PCO2A instruments (Table 13).
+The variable pco2_co2flux is an array of fill values for every deployment of the Pioneer and Global PCO2A instruments (Table 13).
 According to the provenance.json files, there is an error in the pco2_co2flux function in ion_functions.data.co2_functions.
+A Helpdesk ticket (14527) was submitted regarding this issue and…

 Table 13.
-Pioneer and Global PCO2A instruments that don’t have valid pco2_co2flux data.
+Pioneer and Global PCO2A instruments that do not have valid pco2_co2flux data.